Traditional healthcare feels broken to many people. Long waits, surprise bills, and rushed appointments have become the norm.

 Final Thoughts

 The direct primary care model solves problems that traditional healthcare ignores.
 Insurance bureaucracy, surprise bills, rushed appointments, and misaligned incentives wear down both patients and physicians.
 DPC strips away these barriers and replaces them with straightforward relationships built on time, transparency, and shared health goals.
+Unlike concierge practices, which often resemble concierge care and serve a more premium market, DPC remains distinct from concierge medicine by emphasizing accessible membership-based primary care, and patients comparing options should understand the key differences between direct primary care and concierge medicine as well as how direct primary care vs concierge medicine affects cost, access, and the type of care they receive.
 When you switch to DPC, you gain immediate clarity about costs, schedule same-day or next-day appointments with a physician who knows your medical history, and manage chronic conditions without fear of surprise bills.

 At Mosaic Medicine Clinic in Bradenton, Florida, we’ve built our practice around these principles.
-We focus on building strong patient-doctor relationships through unrushed appointments and direct access to physicians, with transparent pricing on labs, imaging, and medications.
+We focus on building strong patient-doctor relationships through unrushed appointments, direct access to physicians, and personalized care, with transparent pricing on labs, imaging, and medications that reflect how direct primary care works and what direct primary care means for your healthcare.
 Whether you’re an individual, family, or small business seeking healthcare that actually works, visit Mosaic Medicine Clinic to learn how the direct primary care model puts your health first.